 Gaming chairs are usually pretty expensive, but the Homall S-Racer office chair breaks that mold.
 The S-Racer comes in at a su two hundred dollar price point without needing to sacrifice the unique, edgy design or comfort features that are staples of gaming chairs.
 With this chair, you get a durable steel frame that can take a beating during long gaming sessions without a problem.
 You also get both head and lumbar support cushions which you can adjust to your liking for ultimate comfort and ergonomics.

 Most pieces of the chair are fully adjustable, as well.
 You can tilt the seat and even recline the back up to a full 180 degrees.
 Unfortunately, the arm rests are fixed, but they are at a good enough height to fit most users.
 We did find the chair to sit a little taller than other chairs so if you have a low desk, you might not be able to fit the chair fully under the desk.
 All in all, the Homall S-Racer is super comfortable, especially during extended periods of use, making it perfect for those day-long gaming sessions.
+If you want to spend a bit more, read best office chairs under $500.

 #3 Smugdesk 1839 Mesh Chair – Best Home OfficeWHY WE LIKE IT: The Smugdesk 1839 is a mid-back office chair that features a super breathable mesh design and built-in lumbar support for maximum comfort and usability.